Trump vs. Bannon: POTUS Unleashes Against Foes—Real and Imagined—in Alabama

 “I think [support from] the president and the vice president says it all,” Strange told The Daily Beast earlier this week, referring to Trump’s visit here and Mike Pence’s scheduled appearance on Monday.

 While McConnell and Trump were openly feuding with each other over the summer, Trump announced his endorsement of Strange before the Republican primary, which pit Strange and Moore against eight other candidates.
-Moore won the primary handily, but did not come away with more than 50 percent of the vote, leading to the runoff.
+Moore won the primary handily, but did not come away with more than 50 percent of the vote due in large part to the size of the GOP field as well as the substantial support that the third-place finisher, Rep. Mo Brooks (R-AL), pulled in.

 The race has consumed the state, where both the campaigns and outside groups have flooded the airwaves with advertisements.
-During one local news broadcast on Thursday night, The Daily Beast counted seven political ads in a row.
+During one local news broadcast on Thursday night, The Daily Beast counted seven political ads in a row that were related to the Senate runoff.

 But Trump wasn’t focused entirely on the Alabama race during his speech here on Friday.
 The president referenced NFL quarterback Colin Kaepernick’s protests by kneeling during the national anthem, saying he wishes football franchise owners could “get that son of a bitch off the field,” referring to players who protest during the anthem.